camunda/camunda-docs-static/enterprise/content/download.md

 [Camunda Optimize](/optimize) is an addition to the Camunda BPM platform, that provides continuous monitoring and insights about your deployed business processes.
 It helps process owners to make informed decisions to optimize their processes.
 Read the [installation guide](https://docs.camunda.org/optimize/latest/technical-guide/installation/).

-### Full Distribution with Elasticsearch
+### Demo Distribution with Elasticsearch

 Download this distribution if you want to use Optimize with an embedded Elasticsearch or if you want to get to know Optimize quickly, without any additional setup or installation steps required.

-The full distribution bundles
+The demo distribution bundles

 - Optimize
 - The Container / Application Server itself
 - Configuration files and plugin folder
 - Elasticsearch

-To install the full distribution, please download one of the following archives:
+To install the demo distribution, please download one of the following archives:

 <table class="table">
   <thead>